 The bottom line is that the recovery process following surgery involves a lot of trial and error and patiently allowing time for recovery to happen.
 You know your body best.
 Do not be afraid to voice your needs and preferences when it comes to your care.
 I began to feel like a burden during my recovery and even for a while after.
 I thought it was something I had to deal with on my own and just push forward.
 It was tough sometimes to remember that no one can know how I really feel until I talk to them.
 Take the time to talk about and experiment with what works for you in terms of care and comfort.
 Do not hesitate to tell your family or other caregivers, or call your healthcare provider, when things feel painful, if you notice any changes, or if you have any questions.
 Give yourself permission to talk about how you are feeling and rely on your support system.
 Recovery is not a solo endeavor.

 Dominga Noe was diagnosed with Marfan syndrome when she was nine years old.
-Originally from California, she began working for The Marfan Foundation in 2016 at its New York headquarters.
-Now she lives and works from Kansas City, MO as the Foundation's Marketing and Design Manager.
-A long-time Foundation volunteer, Dominga is the first staff member who has Marfan.
+After graduating from Wagner College with a BS in Arts Administration, began working for The Marfan Foundation in 2016 as the first staff member with Marfan.
+Now she lives and works from Kansas City, MO as the Foundation's Technical Content Manager, Teen Group Leader, and Teen Council Chair.